-Has one of your family members had a stroke and you’re wondering if you’re at risk?
+Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

-Do you want to be proactive at keeping yourself healthy?
+Do you want to be proactive in keeping yourself healthy?

-From lifestyle to family history, there are many factors that can lead to this dangerous “brain attack.”
+From lifestyle to family history, many factors can lead to this dangerous “brain attack.”

-As physical therapists experienced in providing physical therapy for stroke recovery, we want to help people understand a little more about strokes.
+As physical therapists with years of experience in providing stroke recovery physical therapy, we want to help people understand a little more about strokes.

 What Is A Stroke?

-A stroke is a neurological condition that occurs when there’s an interruption to the blood flow to your brain.
+A stroke is a neurological condition that occurs when there’s an interruption to the blood flow to your brain, or a blood vessel in your brain bursts.

-There are two types of stroke: ischemic and hemorrhagic.
+There are two types of major strokes: ischemic and hemorrhagic.

 In order to function, your brain needs a constant supply of oxygen and nutrients, carried by the blood vessels.

-Strokes are emergencies because they interrupt this oxygen supply, which can cause brain cells to die.
+Strokes are emergencies because they interrupt this oxygen supply, which can cause cell death in the brain within minutes.

 When brain cells die, you lose brain function and actions controlled by the part of the brain where the stroke occurred.